+Is stress impacting your family?
 As parents and caregivers, we might not always make ourselves a priority.
 Daily pressures can add up, causing us to stress out.
-When you do start to stress out, are you able to not only recognize it, but also take steps to de-stress?
+When you do start to stress out, are you able to recognize it and take steps to de-stress?

-A New Year signals a new beginning, so in 2016, let’s slow down and take a look internally at what we can do to understand and lower the levels of stress we experience.
+A New Year signals a new beginning, let’s slow down and take a look internally at what we can do to understand and lower the levels of stress we experience.

 What is Stress?

 Stress is your body’s way of responding to any kind of demand.
 It can be caused by both good and bad experiences.
 When we are stressed, our bodies release chemicals that signal us to react.